UTEL-UIUC/gtfs_segments/README.md

   <img src="images/example.jpg" alt="map" width="400"/>
 </div> -->

 The `gtfs-segments` is a Python package that represents GTFS data for **buses** in a concise tabular manner using segments.
 The distribution of bus stop spacings can be viewed by generating histograms.
-The stop spacings can be visualized at network, route or segment level.
-The segments data can be exported to well know formats such as `.csv` or `.geojson` for further analysis.
-Additionally, the package provides commands to download latest data from [@mobility data](https://mobilitydata.org/) sources.
+The stop spacings can be visualized at the network, route, or segment level.
+The segment data can be exported to well known formats such as `.csv` or `.geojson` for further analysis.
+Additionally, the package provides commands to download the latest data from [@mobility data](https://mobilitydata.org/) sources.

-The package condenses the raw GTFS data by considering the services offered only the `busiest day`(in the data).
+The package condenses the raw GTFS data by considering the services offered only on the `busiest day`(in the data).
 More discussion on the interpretation of different weightings for stop spacings,  and the process in which the package condenses information can be seen in our [arXiv paper](https://arxiv.org/abs/2208.04394).
 The usage of the package is detailed in [documentation](https://utel-uiuc.github.io/gtfs_segments_docs/).
 The stop spacings dataset containing over 600 transit providers in the US generated using this package can be found on [Harvard Dataverse](https://doi.org/10.7910/DVN/SFBIVU).